-I’ve been planning worship for over ten years and through lots trial and error, I’ve learned several things to do and even more things not to do when planning worship.
+I’ve been planning worship for over 16 years and through lots trial and error, I’ve learned several things to do and even more things not to do when planning worship.

-NO FLOW – that’s what’s going on.
+NO FLOW – that’s why.

 Am I saying there should never be silence in worship?
-No. However, there is a big difference in planned reflective prayer and that awkward 30 seconds while the congregation waits for someone to realize it’s their time to come on stage and pray for the offering.
+Of course not.
+However, there is a big difference in planned reflective prayer and that awkward 30 seconds while the congregation waits for someone to realize it’s their time to come on stage and pray for the offering.

 Worship Leaders, I encourage you to spend very intentional time, each week, thinking about and planning the FLOW of your services.